2021 Strategic Plan

 - Weekly email not only contains the actual mission statement, but also highlights various ways the school is working to realize it.

-GOAL 3: Recruit, retain, and graduate a diverse student body (as defined by the school’s mission statement).
+Recruit, retain, and graduate a diverse student body (as defined by the school’s mission statement).

 - Demographic data indicates meaningful progress in student, parent, and staff diversity.